Balkirat21/tcss460-group5-tv-api/README.md

 ---

-## 💬 Beta Sprint Meetings
+## 💬 Beta II Sprint Meetings

 **Primary Communication Methods**

-- **Discord:** Used for group coordination, quick updates, and daily check-ins during the Beta Sprint.
+- **Discord:** Used for group coordination, sprint planning, and real-time collaboration during Beta II Sprint.
-- **GitHub:** Used for version control, code review, pull requests, and tracking commits.
+- **GitHub:** Used for version control, pull requests, code reviews, and tracking sprint progress.

 **Meeting Details**

-- **When/Where:** Weekly Discord voice meetings and asynchronous collaboration via Discord text channels throughout the week.
+- **When/Where:** Weekly Discord voice meetings and continuous asynchronous collaboration via Discord text channels and GitHub throughout the Beta II Sprint period.
 - **What Was Discussed:**
-  - Finalizing the PostgreSQL database setup and migrating from CSV to cloud-hosted database
-  - Implementing database query routes (GET all shows with pagination/filtering, GET by ID, GET by year)
+  - Implementing full CRUD functionality (POST, PUT, DELETE operations)
+  - Ensuring all routes use proper pagination strategy for 0-to-many records
+  - Protecting all routes with API Key authentication as demonstrated in Messages API
-  - Creating the Postman test collection with comprehensive automated tests
+  - Creating comprehensive Postman test collection to thoroughly test all routes
-  - Setting up Swagger/OpenAPI documentation at the `/api-docs` route
-  - Deploying the API to Render and ensuring the database connection works in production
-  - Dividing tasks among team members for efficient completion before the deadline
+  - Updating hosted API documentation to reflect new endpoints
+  - Addressing deficiencies found in previous sprint
+  - Coordinating individual contributions and merge strategies
+  - Planning migration from Render to Heroku for deployment consistency

 ---

-## 🧠 Beta Sprint Comments
+## 🧠 Beta II Sprint Comments

-- Successfully migrated from CSV-based data loading to a cloud-hosted PostgreSQL database.
-- Implemented multiple working routes that query the database with variable results (pagination, filtering by name/genre, filtering by year).
+- Successfully implemented full CRUD functionality - API is now 95%+ complete as required.
+- All routes properly protected with API Key authentication strategy.
-- Created comprehensive Postman test collection with automated test scripts for all routes.
+- Comprehensive Postman test collection created at `testing/postman/TV_Shows_API_Tests.postman_collection.json` that thoroughly tests all implemented routes.
-- Both the local development server and the deployed Render server are fully functional for testing all API endpoints.
-To run the API locally, clone the repository, run npm install, then npm start, and you can access Swagger documentation at http://localhost:3000/api-docs.
-The production version is live at https://helloworld-api-su2v.onrender.com, with Swagger available at /api-docs as well.
-To test secured routes in either environment, open the Swagger UI, click Authorize, and enter the API key dev-12345 in either the header (x-api-key) or query (apikey) field—only one is required.
-After authorizing, you can directly run and test all available endpoints without needing external tools like Postman.
+- PUT endpoint supports partial updates with dynamic query building for optimal flexibility.
+- All numeric fields include proper validation, with special handling for tmdb_rating (0-10 range enforcement).
+- Pagination strategy implemented and documented for all routes returning multiple records.
-- Hosted live API documentation using Swagger UI at `/api-docs` route.
+- OpenAPI documentation updated and hosted at `/api-docs` route reflecting all current functionality.
-- The welcome page (root endpoint `/`) is now publicly accessible without requiring an API key for easier testing.
-- API is successfully deployed on Render and connected to an external PostgreSQL database.
+- Currently hosted on Render with plans to migrate to Heroku in upcoming sprint for alignment with course requirements.
+- Database updates completed to address deficiencies from previous sprint.
-- All routes return properly formatted JSON responses with appropriate error handling.
+- All endpoints return consistent error messages with appropriate HTTP status codes (400, 401, 404, 500).
 ---
 ## 🗂️ Current Repository Structure

 ```